angelicadewit/Teams---Children-of-Immigration/readme.md

-# Fire and Ice Tours
+# José: A Child of Immigration

-A responsive site designed by [Carey Gordon](https://www.kdharpdesign.com) as a brand extension to bring awareness to the 2018 immigration story.
+A responsive site designed by [Carey Gordon](https://careygordon.com) as a brand extension to bring awareness to the 2018 immigration story.

 ## Built With